This video will help you get started assessing in FLOWmulti.

 - Print the submission

-- Flow name - Switch between participants and access the grade distribution tool
+- Flow name - switch between participants and access the mark converter

-- Participant's name - Add a comment for the specific participant - See the summary of annotations and comments - Insert tentative assessment
+- Participant's name - add a comment for the specific participant - aee the summary of annotations and comments - insert tentative assessment

 - Show overview (statistics)